Two Nudes

 Far apart, two nude bodies are naked, together, side by side with a distance between, strangers brought together in vulnerability trying to get out, cornered by two walls and the floor, going nowhere, ignorant of the other.

-In this experimental moving image work, the artist directed two actors to perform seemingly trapped in a corner framed by the camera lens.
+In this experimental film, transferred to video, the artist directed two actors to perform, seemingly trapped in a corner framed by the camera’s lens.
 They do not know each other, nor do they ever meet each other, yet projected side by side on human scale they each shared the other’s predicament; in the same physical situation but suffering their own psychological spaces.
-The grain of the Super-8mm film, filme in low light indoors, is further degraded by multiple transfers ultimately to Betacam and projected life size at approx. 10% speed, reducing movement to the barely perceptible.
-In a darkened space the quality of the film through video projection seemed reminiscent of a pointillist painting technique bought to life.
-The figures move and shimmer on the wall like a Bonnard painting with all the curious undercurrent and intense gaze.
+The grain of the Super-8mm film in low light conditions, is further degraded by multiple transfers ultimately to Betacam and projected life size at approx. 10% speed, reducing movement to the barely perceptible.
+Projected in a darkened space the effect was reminiscent of a pointillist painting technique bought to life.
 Experimental poetic prose accompanying many of the works from this time intertwined across the pages of a book, using different languages, in dialogue with each other.